FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 CBAM will likely affect most sectors and markets in a myriad of ways depending on the response by governments, producers and consumers, both inside and outside the EU.
 Organisations will need to carefully consider their response - with CBAM impacts ranging from changes in costs to the need for developing and deploying new monitoring and reporting systems across the supply chain.
 Stakeholders most affected by CBAM in the medium term include:

 • Non-EU Operators: Producers (“operators”) outside of the EU that produce CBAM-covered goods and sell them to the EU.
 Non-EU operators are responsible for monitoring and reporting the embedded emissions of the goods which have produced and will export to the EU.
+These producers must engage with accredited third-party verifiers to confirm the accuracy of their emissions reports.

 TOP ↑